Sunday, November 3, 2024

 Plot- most of the survivors of Scream (2022) have relocated to New York.
 Two film students at the college some of them go to decide to kill their film studies professor, only to both be killed by a Ghostface right after one of them commits the murder.
 As the survivors from the last film are still recovering from those events, they start to get paranoid about the new people in their lives and wondering if any of them could be a Ghostface.
 In addition to this, the police notice that the killer/s is using masks worn by previous Ghostfaces.

-Short review- this film had big shoes to fill with one major legacy character dead in the last film and another not in this film due to contract disrupts for that actor (they will be back in VII or 7 or however they style that).
+Short review- this film had big shoes to fill with one major legacy character dead in the last film and another not in this film due to contract disputes for that actor (they will be back in VII or 7 or however they style that).
 I saw this film for the first time right before I headed to New York for the first time and boy did I not need that subway scene in my head on the subway.
 The subway scene and the ladder scene are some of the tensest scenes in the whole franchise and are staged brilliantly.
 The cast without some of the longer standing franchise characters is still solid and I got the motives of Ghostface and thought it gelled more with the motives we saw in 1-3.
-I do think they left too many people alive at the end especially as some of them were stabbed a lot, but that is my biggest qualms- I love/hate the fact that the franchise keeps so many people alive, and it was just a few too many in this one.
-Also applaud this with being like Scream 3 in having a different number of killers (bit of a spoiler but despite me trying not to give away how many there are 1, 2, 4, and 5 all have the same number of Ghostface (it is singular and plural, is it not?)).
+I do think they left too many people alive at the end especially as some of them were stabbed a lot, but that is my biggest qualm- I love/hate the fact that the franchise keeps so many people alive (great for character development but does drop the stakes a tad), and it was just a few too many people left breathing in this one.

 New to me or a rewatch- first rewatch since seeing at the cinema last year.